trimstray/the-book-of-secret-knowledge/README.md

 ## :notebook_with_decorative_cover: &nbsp;What is it?

 This list is a collection of various materials that I use every day in my work.
-It contain a lot of useful information gathered in one piece.
+It contains a lot of useful information gathered in one piece.

 ## :restroom: &nbsp;For whom?